 The ProGen program is based on the book Professional Genealogy.
-Each month group members read and study one or two chapters from this book.
+Each month group members read and study one or two chapters.
 Genealogy Standards is also frequently used.
+HOW TO PURCHASE

 Live Video Chats